shansitads/score-analyser-1/README.md

-# score-analyser-format-independent-1
+# score-analyser-1
-An improved follow-up to the cbse-analyser project
+A format independent improved follow-up to the cbse-analyser project